Cluster Setup

 Best Practices for Cluster Setup

-- Ensure searches are done only on the Search Servers for best performance.
+• Perform searches only on the Search Servers for optimal performance.

-- Ensure that Index and Search servers are able to connect with each other on the same network.
+• Ensure the Index Server and Search Servers can communicate with each other on the same network.

-- Please restart all servers after adding the cluster nodes and/or changing the cluster name.
+• Restart all servers after adding cluster nodes or changing the cluster name.